Earth-Hominid/TDD/README.md

 ## Description

 The concept of TDD is extremely important in modern programming.
-This repository holds problems, solutions and tests I wrote to practise the TDD skill set.
+This repository holds problems, solutions and unit tests I wrote to practise the TDD skill set.

 Individual unit tests are designed utilizing Jest.